Ardatov, Nizhny Novgorod Oblast: Work settlement

 The 1960s to 1980s were years of active construction in Ardatov.
 Dozens of apartment buildings were constructed for factory employees, primarily located in the southern part of the town.
 In the late 1960s to early 1970s, new buildings for the district hospital with 250 beds and a clinic with 600 visits per shift were erected.
 In 1968, the cinema Zvezda (Star) was opened at the corner of 30 Years of VLKSM and Lenin streets (previously it was located in the Znamensky Cathedral, which was closed in 1925).
 In 1975, a new building for secondary school No. 2 was constructed, in 1973 a bus station was built, in 1978 a cultural center was established, and in 1983 the building of the State Bank (now the courthouse) was completed.
 However, much like before the October Revolution, the town resembled a rural locality more than an urban one.
 According to counts conducted in the early 1960s by journalist Konstantin Ivanovich Bukovsky (father of the human rights activist and writer Vladimir Bukovsky), there were 1,100 houses in the town, of which only 96 were apartment buildings.
-Out of 969 households, 792 kept livestock: cows, pigs, sheep, goats, as well as chickens and ducks.
+Out of 969 households, 792 kept livestock, mainly cows, pigs, sheep, goats, as well as chickens and ducks.

 In the second half of the 1980s, evident signs of a crisis in the existing economic system appeared in Ardatov, as well as throughout the country.
 At a plenary meeting of the Ardatov District Committee of the ruling Communist Party, the lack of success in agriculture was noted in 1986, and it was stated that the District's indicators "in several respects were worse than in previous years."
 It was mentioned that there had been no growth in livestock production in the collective and state farms of the District for ten years.